Barophobia/esxi_7_hardening/readme.md

 9. In the Properties section, enter an appropriate name in the Network label field.
 10. In the VLAN ID dropdown select or type a new VLAN.
 11. Click OK

+### 7.7 (L1) Ensure Virtual Distributed Switch Netflow traffic is sent to an authorized collector
+Using the vSphere Web Client:

+1. Go to the Networking section of vCenter
+2. After selecting each individual switch you will need to perform the following.
+3. Go to Configure then expand Settings.
+4. Click on Netflow.
+5. Click on Edit.
+6. Enter the Collector IP address and Collector port as required.
+7. Click OK.

 ## Issues or feature requests:
  If you have a setting that you would like to see in this please let me know